TheJumpCloud/support/PowerShell/ModuleChangelog.md

-## 2.0.2
+## 2.1.0

-Release Date: October 12, 2022
+Release Date: November 9, 2022

 #### RELEASE NOTES

 ```
-- This release fixes an issue to Set-JCCommand where commandType, launchType, and timeout goes back to default values
+- This release adds description field parameter to Set-JCSystem and search by description to Get-JCSystem
-- This release fixes linting/formatting issues for PSModule code and added OTBS code formatting to Powershell files
 ```

 #### FEATURES: